vaadin/cdi/vaadin-cdi/README.md

 Note: some compatibility issues have been reported when using GlassFish and Vaadin CDI together with some third party CDI related add-ons.
-If this happens, add an explicit dependency to DeltaSpike version 1.3.0 in the project POM , overriding any transitive dependencies.
+If this happens, add an explicit dependency to DeltaSpike version 1.3.0 in the project POM, overriding any transitive dependencies.

 Changes in 1.0.2
 -----------------------